crowswalk/snacktimesite/index.markdown

 # It's snacktime!

 Hey visitor!
-Signal Creek is out!
+Signal Creek is out on Steam!
 We're an indie team without funding, in case you couldn't tell.
 We hope it endears you to us.
 Shoot us an email at snacktimegamestudio@gmail.com for press inquiries and a presskit.
 We gotta go to our day jobs now and will get back to you some time soon.

 [Signal Creek >>](https://steam.snacktimegamestudio.com){: .button}